 "Rolling back protections of such historical pedigree should be discussed and debated at length, in a bipartisan fashion.
 Instead, the MBTA is now at risk of being eviscerated with very little deliberation, and industries that engage in activities that routinely kill millions of migratory birds celebrate the contrived loophole that weakens environmental protections viewed as regulatory burdens."

-- Letter to Secretary of Interior Ryan Zinke, dated January 31, 2018 from Lindsay Museum Experience and International Bird Rescue
+- Letter to Secretary of Interior Ryan Zinke, dated January 31, 2018 from Lindsay Wildlife Experience and International Bird Rescue

 The Migratory Bird Treaty Act, Explained, Audubon Society